critterandguitari/cg-docs/docs/EYESY/ey_os_3.md

 ### Package Manifest

-There are four items in the box you just opened:
+There are three items in the box you just opened:

-- **Quickstart Guide & Warranty**.
 - **Your EYESY**.
 Ready to go!
 - **A USB-WiFi Adapter**.
 For connecting your EYESY to WiFi, not necessary for operation.
 - **A Power Adapter**.
 This power adapter has prongs for US-style wall sockets, but it will work with input voltages from 100 to 240VAC at 50/60Hz.
 You may need an adapter for the shape of your wall socket.